yanick/blog_entries/merry-xmas/README.md

 ---
-title: Working with Jolly Santa's Outstanding Notes
-url: merry-xmas
-format: markdown
 created: 2014-12-23
 tags:
     - Perl
 ---

+# Working with Jolly Santa's Outstanding Notes

 > *Note:* here's an article that couldn't make it to the Perl Advent calendar.
 > Can't really let it go to waste, now, can I?
 Merry Xmas, and here's to